What is Phishing?

 - "WebNews / Web Email Account Update" (Figure 3)

 Check the From:, Reply-To:, and Sender: address in emails you receive.
 Official Illinois State emails are usually sent From: (and, if visible, have Reply-To: and Sender:) email addresses that end with @ilstu.edu or @illinoisstate.edu.

 Occasionally, Illinois State will send official emails from non-ISU email addresses.
-One example is @everbridge.net, which is the official email provider for ISU Emergency Alerts.
 This can make it more difficult to determine if an email is real or fake.
-When in doubt, contact the Help Desk for assistance in verifying the authenticity of an email before you act on it.
+When in doubt, contact the Technology Support Center for assistance in verifying the authenticity of an email before you act on it.